 Images are one of the most important parts of any online store.
-However, there are so many different WooCommerce product image size types used in WooCommerce, that it’s not always easy to figure out where you can change them to suit your specific needs.
+However, there are so many different WooCommerce product image size types used in WooCommerce that it’s not always easy to figure out where you can change them.

 Because WooCommerce images can get a little complicated, we’ve put together this guide to go over each aspect of WooCommerce images, so you can skip ahead to the part that suits you.